 The Ohio Public Employees Retirement System (OPERS) provides postretirement health care coverage to age and service retirees with ten or more years of qualifying Ohio service credit with either the traditional or combined plans.
 Health care coverage for disability recipients and primary survivor recipients is available.
 Members of the member-directed plan do not qualify for postretirement health care coverage.
-The health care coverage provided by the retirement system is considered an Other Postemployment Benefit as described in GASB Statement No. 12.
+The health care coverage provided by the retirement system is considered an Other Post-employment Benefit as described in GASB Statement No. 12.
 A portion of each employer's contribution to the traditional or combined plans is set aside for the funding of postretirement health care based on authority granted by State statute.
-The 2004 local government employer contribution rate was 13.55 percent of covered payroll (16.7 percent for public safety and law enforcement); 4.00 percent of covered payroll was the portion that was used to fund health care.
+The 2005 local employer contribution rate for local government was 13.55 percent of covered payroll and 5.0 percent was used to fun health care for the year.
+For both the public safety and law enforcement divisions, the 2005 employer rate was 16.70 percent, and 5 percent was used to fund health care.

-Benefits are advance-funded using the entry age normal actuarial cost method.
-Significant actuarial assumptions, based on OPERS's latest actuarial review performed as of December 31, 2003, include a rate of return on investments of 8.00 percent, an annual increase in active employee total payroll of 4.00 percent compounded annually (assuming no change in the number of active employees) and an additional increase in total payroll of between .50 percent and 6.3 percent based on additional annual pay increases.
-Health care premiums were assumed to increase 1.00 and 6.00 percent annually for the next eight years and 4.00 percent annually after eight years.
+Benefits are advance-funded using the entry age normal cost method.
+Significant actuarial assumptions, based on OPERS's latest actuarial review performed as of December 31, 2004, include a rate of return on investments of 8.00 percent, an annual increase in active employee total payroll of 4.00 percent compounded annually (assuming no change in the number of active employees) and an additional increase in total payroll of between .50 percent and 6.3 percent based on additional annual pay increases.
+Health care premiums were assumed to increase 4.00 percent annually.

 All investments are carried at market.
 For actuarial valuation purposes, a smoothed market approach is used.
-Assets are adjusted to reflect 25 percent of unrealized market appreciation or depreciation on investment assets annually.
+Assets are adjusted to reflect 25 percent of unrealized market appreciation or depreciation on investment assets.